polnio/advent-of-code/2023/01/ts/README.md

 ## Part 1

 The script is located at `src/part1.ts`.
-The example is located at `tests/example1.txt`, and the final test is located at `tests/final.txt`.

 ## Part 2

 The script is located at `src/part2.ts`.
-The example is located at `tests/example2.txt`, and the final test is located at `tests/final.txt`.